MathLou/jetson_web_app/README.md

 # jetson_web_app
-A web app just to show sensor values based on flask
+A web app based on flask just to show sensor values from jetson nano.
+Currently only sensor data and image working.